ChemiKyle/authorNotes/README.md

 TODO: Format the quotes into a SQL database by author and book, so I can display them on my dashboard and not relieve my amnesia of the same book two days in a row.

 Sample output for Kurt Vonnegut: kurtVonnegutNotes.txt

+I'm currently making this into a webapp, the scripts will function as normal if you stumble on this and want to use it in your own computer.